MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 </p>

-As you see, this is a top down tree structure.
-In order to scrape it efficiently we'll use **Scrapy** framework, but before going that far we need a little bit of Selenium to fetch the company urls first (see previous screenshot), then feed those to Scrapy.
+As you can see, this is a top down tree structure.
+In order to scrape it efficiently we'll use the **Scrapy** framework, but before going that far we need a little bit of Selenium to fetch the company urls first (see previous screenshot), then feed those to Scrapy.

 We unfortunately need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) and cannot be accessed from the page source like Scrapy does.
 Selenium simulates a browser that clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
 When it's done, the script saves these urls to a csv file and the Scrapy part can be launched.